 As the weather starts to cool down at the end of the summer and the leaves go through their glorious colour change dance, you might be thinking – how can I still make the most of my garden in autumn?

-Inspired by the Danish word ‘hygge’, we have 5 tops for how to transform your outside space to become the perfect comfy hideaway to spend time with your friends and family throughout the autumnal season.
+Inspired by the Danish word ‘hygge’, we have 5 tips for how to transform your outside space to become the perfect comfy hideaway to spend time with your friends and family throughout the autumnal season.

 What is hygge?